nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 ### Capacity and Scale Discovery
-NEED TO :
+Should consider:
 - Find out how many health checks per day
-- How many NHS Logins
+- How many NHS Logins (total/active)
-- How much use if only invite vs accessible to all
+- How much use if used as invite only vs accessible to all

 ### Open Source
 All development work should be open source from the very start of any beta stage.